 - Continue boosting skills and capacities of local social, economic and public stakeholders to develop sustainable and integrated tourism business practices, directly helping local employability and income generation;

-- Promote the Via Dinarica and abundance of its natural and cultural resource potential, reinvigorating the image of the country and the region.
+- Promote the Via Dinarica and the abundance of its natural and cultural resource potential, reinvigorating the image of the country and the region.

-After accomplishing the above stated goals:
+After accomplishing the above-stated goals:

 - Via Dinarica will be affirmed as a safe and internationally recognized tourism platform for sustainable tourism development and local economic growth and

-- local communities will be empowered to pursue rural enterprise development.
+- Local communities will be empowered to pursue rural enterprise development.

 Project start date